California Wrongful Death Law – Top Things You Should Know

 • Loss of guidance and training

-It is important to note that the California wrongful death law does not grant punitive damages.
+It is important to note that California wrongful death law does not grant punitive damages.
 To pursue punitive damages from the liable party for wrongful death, a survival cause of action would have to be filed.
 Both wrongful death and survival actions can be pursued together if they result from the same wrongful act.

 Getting legal help for your wrongful death claim